-Less than a year later Alcoa of Australia entered into a farm-in agreement with Latent Petroleum, at which time Transerv elected to exercise its right to convert the $3.6 million loan into a 10% interest.
+Less than a year later Alcoa of Australia entered into a farm-in agreement with Latent Petroleum, at which time Whitebark elected to exercise its right to convert the $3.6 million loan into a 10% interest.

 Under the farm-in agreement signed in 2008, Alcoa may earn a 65% interest through funding a staged farm-in evaluation program, which includes a five-well drilling program, seismic surveys and production facilities for initial production.

-On 23 March 2011, Transerv announced the acquisition of Latent Petroleum, which increased its interest in the Warro Gas Project to 35% after the completion of the farm-in by Alcoa of Australia.
+On 23 March 2011, Whitebark announced the acquisition of Latent Petroleum, which increased its interest in the Warro Gas Project to 35% after the completion of the farm-in by Alcoa of Australia.
 Latent Petroleum remains operator and is continuing to evaluate the Warro Gas Project on behalf of the joint venture partners.

 In 2009 and 2011, Latent Petroleum drilled two wells (Warro-3 and Warro-4) and acquired a 3D seismic survey over the field.
 Gas was safely produced from both wells.